 The first few doses are the most critical as it can be damaging to give both too much or not enough Librium, so a doctor will need to be on hand to assist with monitoring reactions to the prescribed amount.

-Here is an example of what a daily regime would look like for reducing your dose after initial detox stages are complete.
+Here is an example of what a daily regime would look like for reducing your dose after the initial detox stages are complete:

 This will lead eventually to a complete tapering off of the drug within as short a time as possible.